-Ampullary cancer is a rare cancer that occurs in ampulla of Vater.
-Ampulla Vater is a finger-like an extension that protrudes into the duodenum into which the pancreatic and bile ductus open.
+Ampullary cancer is rare cancer that occurs in the ampulla of Vater.
+Ampulla Vater is a finger-like an extension that protrudes into the duodenum into which the pancreatic and bile ducts open.
 Ampullary cancer blocks the ampulla water with tumour cells and obstructs the flow of pancreatic and biliary secretions into the intestine.
-As the secretions accumulate without free flow, jaundice can develop, which makes the skin appear yellow in colour.
+As the secretions accumulate without free flow, jaundice can develop, which makes the skin appear yellow in color.

 The signs and symptoms of ampullary cancer are one and the same to that of the symptoms of bile and pancreatic duct blockage.

 The common causes of ampullary cancer are as follows: